need-for-type/need-for-type/README.md

 ## Build & Run

-When in development user the `bin/build` scrpit to build and intall de gem development version, then run the `bin/need_for_type` to run the gem.
+When in development use the `./bin/build` script to build and install the development version of the gem, then run the `./bin/need_for_type` to run the gem.

 ## Contributing